-The main business planning timetable, as per our Committee Meeting year (AGM year) is as given below.
+The main business planning timetable, as per our Committee Meeting year (AGM year) is as given below, although matters may be brought forward or delayed as agreed with Committee depending on other priorities and/or considerations.
 Other standard and adhoc reports are presented in addition.